Archaeology

 Archaeology can be pursued as a minor in anthropological archaeology.
 Archaeology courses in the Department of Anthropology explore the archaeological past of B.C., subarctic Canada, Mesoamerica, eastern Asia, east Africa, and Europe while emphasizing current methods, theory, and practice of archaeological research.
 The program provides hands-on experience, through the direct study of ancient objects, in classes and labs, many of which take place in the Laboratory of Archaeology located in the Museum of Anthropology.
 Students are strongly encouraged to participate in archaeology field training courses, both locally and abroad.

 The Department of Ancient Mediterranean and Near Eastern Studies covers the material and visual cultural history of ancient Europe and the Middle East from the Neolithic (c.
 10000 BCE) to the founding of Constantinople (330 CE).
 Courses focus on archaeological and art historical material and method; discussion of relevant social and historical processes; and cultural interconnections across the Mediterranean, Europe, and the Middle East.
 Attention is also paid to ancillary disciplines such as epigraphy (the study of inscriptions) and numismatics (the study of coins).
-Field experience is acquired through a summer practicum (AMNE 395 or 595).
+Field experience is acquired through a summer practicum (AMNE_V 395 or 595).
 There are teaching collections in the Museum of Anthropology and in the department itself that offer other hands-on learning opportunities.

 The Department of Earth and Ocean Sciences offers several courses that may prove of value to the student of archaeology, particularly in the fields of mineralogy and the analysis of materials.